harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 (NOTE: it may not be fully accurate, just FYI)

 ..
-The realization of flannel VXLAN mode has gone through three iterations
+The realization of flannel VxLAN mode has gone through three iterations

 The first version of flannel, L3Miss learning, was done by looking up the ARP table Mac.
 L2Miss learning, achieved by obtaining the external IP address on the VTEP